ThyagoFRTS/power-eletric/readme.md

 ## Features

 - Power sizing (TUG & lighting)
-- Conductors sizing
+- Conductors sizing by Minimum Section
--- by Minimum Section
+- Conductors sizing by Coduction Capacity
--- by Coduction Capacity
+- Conductors sizing by Voltage Drop

 ## How to Use
 <p>All input parametters is in portuguese</p>